ggprod/terraform-workshop/exercises/10/README.md

 }
 ```

 Then run `terraform apply` again and go to the Dynamo DB section and look under Tables and Items and see the Lock entry has been added.
-This will prevent anyone else that is working with the same backend from acquiring a lock (prevent them from starting a terraform apply until the lock is freed).
+This will prevent anyone else that is working with the same backend from acquiring a lock (prevent them from starting a `terraform apply` until the lock is freed).
 When the `terraform apply` completes refresh the page and notice how the lock item changes.
-Try running 'terraform apply' again to see how a new entry added.
+Try running `terraform apply` again to see how a new entry added.

 ### Finishing up this exercise